arsium/EagleMonitorRAT/README.md

 # Planned to be reworked in a few months

 Why did I choose to rework it ?
-I learnt new ways to works and cleaner about many different things.
+I learnt new ways to work and cleaner approaches about many different things.

 What will be reworked ?